 Current Opinion in Infectious Diseases was launched in 1988.
 It is part of a successful series of review journals whose unique format is designed to provide a systematic and critical assessment of the literature as presented in the many primary journals.
 The field of infectious diseases is divided into 11 sections that are reviewed once a year.
 Each section is assigned to a Section Editor, a leading authority in the area, who identifies the most important topics at that time.
 Here we are pleased to introduce the Section Editors for this issue.

-Matteo Bassetti is Head of the Infectious Diseases Division of the Santa Maria Misericordia University Hospital in Udine and Associate Professor of Infectious Diseases at the University of Udine, Italy.
+Matteo Bassetti is Head of the Infectious Diseases Clinic of the San Martino-IST University Hospital in Genoa and Full Professor of Infectious Diseases of the University of Genoa, Italy.
 Dr Bassetti studied at the University of Genoa School of Medicine, Italy and continued his medical education at the Yale University School of Medicine, New Haven, USA with an Infectious Diseases fellowship.

 Dr Bassetti is chair of the Critically Ill Study Group of the European Society of Clinical Microbiology and Infectious Diseases (ESCMID) and the secretary of the Infectious Diseases Group of the European Organisation for Research and Treatment of Cancer (EORTC).
-Dr Bassetti is also co-chair of the Intra-abdominal Infections Study Group and secretary of the Bone, Skin and Soft Tissue Infections of the International Society of Chemotherapy (ISC).
-He is the vice-president of Italian Society of Anti-infective Therapy (SITA).
+Dr Bassetti is also co-chair of the Intra-abdominal Infections Study Group of the International Society of Chemotherapy (ISC).
+He is the president of the Italian Society of Anti-infective Therapy (SITA) and member of executive committee for the battle against antimicrobial resistance of the Italian Minister of Health (PNCAR).
 He is member-elected (2018–2022) of International Council of the Immunocompromised Host Society (ICHS).
-He serves on the editorial board of several journals including Intensive Care Medicine (Associate-Section Editor), Nature Scientific Reports, Italian Journal of Medicine (Section Editor), Drugs in Context (Associate editor), Journal of Infection and Public Health, Journal of Global Antimicrobial Resistance, Reviews in Medical Microbiology, GMS Infectious Diseases, Journal of Chemotherapy, Infectious Disease, Clinical Microbiology and Antimicrobial Chemotherapy and is a reviewer for several international journals.
-Author or co-author of more than 350 papers (H index 51; 10500 citations) published in international peer-review journals on antibiotic therapy, fungal infections, antimicrobial resistances, infections in immunocompromised patients and critically ill patients.
+From 2019 he is member of the council of International Sepsis Forum (ISF).
+He serves on the editorial board of several journals including Intensive Care Medicine, Nature Scientific Reports, Italian Journal of Medicine (Section Editor), Drugs in Context (Associate editor), Infectious Diseases and Therapy, Journal of Infection and Public Health, Journal of Global Antimicrobial Resistance, Reviews in Medical Microbiology, GMS Infectious Diseases, Journal of Chemotherapy, Infectious Disease, Clinical Microbiology and Antimicrobial Chemotherapy and is a reviewer for several international journals.
+Author or co-author of 500 papers (H index 58; 12500 citations) published in International peer-review journals and several chapter's book on antibiotic therapy, fungal infections, antimicrobial resistances, infections in immunocompromised patients and critically ill patients.

 Michael S. Niederman